What is public liability law?

 Public liability law is complicated, so it's important to get help from someone who understands its complexities.
 We have been helping people make compensation claims for nearly 100 years and are committed to fighting for what is fair.

 Each state and territory has its own laws that apply to public liability cases, so you also need a lawyer with experience in your area.
 We have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide and throughout Australia.
 We also have all the resources and experience that come with being a national firm.

 All you need to know about public liability

 You have the right to be safe when you’re in a public place.
 If you have been hurt as the result of another person or organisation’s negligent behaviour you may be able to make a public liability claim for compensation.

 Frequently Asked Questions

 Public liability law means that an individual, business or organisation can be sued for negligent acts or omissions that result in the injury or death of a person.
 Generally, to make a successful claim for negligence you need to be able to prove that you were owed a ‘duty of care’, that the duty of care was breached, and that it could be predicted that this breach would lead to injury.

 The occupier of a premises or the entity responsible for a public space has a legal 'duty of care' towards people who they can reasonably foresee will come into that premises or space.
 It doesn’t matter if the property is privately or publicly owned and can include sporting fields, parks, gardens and footpaths, as well as public, commercial and residential premises.

 Compensation may cover:

-- medical costs (including future costs)
+- medical costs (including past and future costs)